 Master’s (Doctoral) Program in Death and Life Studies

 In April 2016, Sophia University established the Master’s Program in Death and Life Studies under the Graduate School of Applied Religious Studies.
 Sophia University’s educational spirit “for Others, with Others” into modern society.
 And to further develop this education and research, we established the Doctoral Program in April 2018.
-These programs bring together and integrates the academic fields of religion and ethics and care-related studies that have been accumulated at Sophia University, as well as academic fields that deal with various aspects of the modern world and global issues.
+These programs bring together and integrates the academic fields of religion and ethics and care-related studies that have been accumulated at Sophia University, as well as academic fields that deal with various aspects of the modern and global issues.
 As a result, we have formed a center for research and education in practical religious studies and life and death studies in Japan, and further developed Sophia University’s educational spirit.

 The Graduate School of Applied Religious Studies encompasses a broader field of study than life and death studies alone.
 This is because it is a field of scholarship that tackles the various issues facing contemporary society in light of religious cultures and ethical and ideological traditions.
 As seen in the international conflicts that have shaken the world, modern society is facing problems in which diverse religious cultures are in conflict with each other, as well as problems in science, technology, politics, economics, and other areas that cause conflicts between non-religious and religious thought.
 The role of Applied Religious Studies is to deal with these problems in a practical and clinical manner, based on the study of various religious cultures.